olumidetowoju/healthcare-api-zero-trust-gcp/labs/04-cmek/README.md

 output "note" {
   value = "CMEK module in Simulated Mode — no real KMS resources created."
 }

-📟 6.
-Gcloud Commands (Documentation Only — DO NOT RUN) bash
+# 📟 6.
+Gcloud Commands (Documentation Only — DO NOT RUN)
-Copy code

 # DO NOT RUN — WILL INCUR COSTS

 gcloud kms keyrings create stc-health-crypto \